L-A-F-987/CLDL-CUDA/README.md

-# GPU Accelerated Realtime Deep Learning
+# Deep Neural Filter Hearing Aid

  This is a GPU-accelerated version of the [Closed-Loop Deep Learning](https://github.com/Sama-Darya/CLDL) library.